rmkellogg/rawg-shell/README.md

 **game export** -i {input-filename} -o {output-filename}

-Retrieve game information on multiple files.
+Retrieve game information on multiple titles.
 The input-file should have one game title per line.
 The output-filename will contain results in comma-seperated-value format.

 **game search** {query}